Quadrifolium/TFinMedia/en-GB/20141230 腾讯红人访(Hong Ren Fang).md

 In early photos, WANG Jun-kai and WANG Yuan didn't catch one's eyes, sometimes they sat at the end.
 During this time, TF Family released several songs, but didn't receive much response.
-Until early 2012, WANG Jun-kai's cover of "Qiu Niao"(囚鸟, literally: "A Bird In Cage") was pushed to the homepage of Youku.com, his cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") with WANG Yuan had been forwarded by the original singer Christine Fan(范玮琪), did they received a period of concern.
+Until early 2012, WANG Jun-kai's cover of "Qiu Niao"(囚鸟, literally: "A Bird In Cage") was pushed to the homepage of Youku.com, his cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") with WANG Yuan had been reposted by the original singer Christine Fan(范玮琪), did they received a period of concern.

 Time Fengjun started to bet on the two boys.
 Though shot all its videos with its own staff and a simple camera, this time it invited a famous MV director in Chongqing -- HUANG Tun(黄墩).